Usability testing tools for mobile apps

 FAQs: Your Top Questions Answered

-What are the best tools for conducting mobile app usability testing?
+1. What is the goal of mobile app usability testing?